SayantanD99/Song-Playlist/README.md

          * As an optional extra, provide an option to remove the current song from the playlist
          * (hint: listiterator.remove()

+#2

+Few modifications are made since I created this repository.

+Few small changes have been made to the program code implementing inner classes.

+        * The Modifications -

+                * the Album class uses an inner class.
+                * Instead of using an ArrayList to hold its tracks, it will use an inner class called SongList
+                * The inner SongList class will use an ArrayList and will provide a method to add a song.
+                * It will also provide findSong() methods which will be used by the containing Album class to add songs to the playlist.
+                * Neither the Song class or the Main class should be changed.

-Yes, this program needs a lot of improvement.
+Yes, this program still needs a lot of improvement.
 Hope you all will help.

 Feedbacks are highly appreciated.